spiletski/shop-react-be/product-service/README.md

 ## Test your service

 This template contains a single lambda function triggered by an HTTP request made on the provisioned API Gateway REST API `/hello` route with `POST` method.
 The request body must be provided as `application/json`.
-The body structure is tested by API Gateway against `src/functions/hello/schema.ts` JSON-Schema definition: it must contain the `name` property.
+The body structure is tested by API Gateway against `src/functions/hello/schema_temp.ts` JSON-Schema_temp definition: it must contain the `name` property.

 - requesting any other path than `/hello` with any other method than `POST` will result in API Gateway returning a `403` HTTP error code
 - sending a `POST` request to `/hello` with a payload **not** containing a string property named `name` will result in API Gateway returning a `400` HTTP error code